contentauth/c2pa-python/docs/native-resources-management.md

     return _lib.c2pa_free(ptr)
 ```

-All native pointers are freed through this single path, regardless of which constructor created them (`c2pa_reader_from_stream`, `c2pa_builder_from_json`, `c2pa_signer_from_info`, etc.).
-No explicit `ctypes.cast` is needed: `c2pa_free`'s declared argtype is `c_void_p`, so ctypes converts any pointer instance on the way in.
-Casting explicitly with `ctypes.cast(ptr, c_void_p)` performs the same conversion but leaves a reference cycle behind on every call, which creates additional load on the (Python) garbage collector.
+All native pointers are freed through this single path, regardless of which constructor created them: `c2pa_reader_from_stream`, `c2pa_builder_from_json`, `c2pa_signer_from_info`, and the rest.
+No explicit `ctypes.cast` is needed, since `c2pa_free`'s declared argtype is `c_void_p`, and ctypes converts any pointer instance on the way in.
+Casting explicitly with `ctypes.cast(ptr, c_void_p)` does the same conversion, but leaves a reference cycle behind on every call, adding load to the garbage collector.

 It returns `c2pa_free`'s status code: `0` when the pointer was really freed, `-1` when the native registry rejected an already-consumed or untracked address.
-That `-1` is expected on the guarded-free paths and is handled gracefully by the native lib too.
+That `-1` is expected on the guarded-free paths, and the native library handles it gracefully too.

-`ManagedResource` guarantees that `c2pa_free` is called exactly once per pointer: not zero times (leak), not twice (double-free).
+`ManagedResource` guarantees `c2pa_free` is called exactly once per pointer: not zero times, a leak, and not twice, a double-free.

 ## Lifecycle states